jloveric/high-order-layers-torch/README.md

 in certain situations they clearly work much better.
 They also do a great job of overfitting, which just means, I need more data.
 For problems where your inputs are positional, x and y..., they seem to be far better.

-Finally, I believe these methods actually will benefit much more from second order optimizers.
+Finally, I believe these methods actually will benefit much more from (approximate) second order optimizers.
 I used those in my original implementation.
 Although there are plenty of second order optimizers out there, to date, pytorch does not have a standard one except LBFGS which has its own issues.